ClearEyesFullHearts/kafka-express/README.md

-  body, // message value converted to JSON if possible (object) headers, // message headers if present (object) params, // converted params from the topic name if present (object) } = req;
+  body, // message value converted to JSON if possible (object) headers, // message headers if present (object) params, // converted params from the topic name if present (object) res, // the response object next, // the next callback
+} = req;

 const {